dceejay/RedMap/README.md

 ### Updates

+- v2.14.0 - Let geojson features be clickable if added as overlay
 - v2.13.4 - Fix list of map choices to be in sync.
 Fix popup auto sizing.
 - v2.13.3 - Fix unchanged layer propagation.
 - v2.13.2 - Add mayflower icon.